 But as things change in life, so do priorities.
 Where once I was able to work at the Cottage every day except Sunday (remember when we were open on Mondays?), my shifting responsibilities and priorities have started to conflict with my ability to give as much time to the Cottage as it needs, as you need.
 And as much as I love the Cottage and what it provides to the community of knitters and crocheters in the area, I am no longer able to keep it open.
 Craig and I have talked about this and thought about it and thought about it some more, and have decided to close Cottage Yarn.

 It makes me sad to leave behind this part of my life, and I certainly hope to continue seeing many of you either in local knit groups or even just bumping into you at the grocery store (or McAlister’s, which is more likely 😉), but change beckons.
 I am looking forward to the new adventures that come my way.

 For the next month, we will continue doing business as usual, with a few classes and the trunk show that is planned, as well as the yarn crawl at the end of September.
 We are not sure of the exact closing date yet but will keep you posted once we figure that out.

 Now for the tricky parts.

-GIFT CERTIFICATES: If you have an open gift certificate to Cottage Yarn, please make sure to use it sooner rather than later as we do not have a closing date set yet, but after that date, the gift certificate will be unredeemable.
+GIFT CERTIFICATES: If you have an open gift certificate to Cottage Yarn, please make sure to use it sooner rather than later as we are closing on Tuesday, October 15, at 5pm.
+After that date the gift certificate will be unredeemable.